-NSG 116 FOUNDATIONS IN NURSING CLINICAL
+NSG 116 FOUNDATIONS IN NURSING CLINICAL CREDITS: 4

 This is the clinical component of Foundations in Nursing.
 These beginning nursing students provide direct patient care in a variety of adult health and long-term care settings.
 The students are supervised by RN instructors at all times.
 This course allows for application of knowledge obtained from NSG 115 and NSG 117 with an emphasis on Physical Assessment, Therapeutic Communication, and Application of the Nursing Process.
-PREREQUISITES: ACCEPTANCE INTO THE PRACTICAL NURSING PROGRAM, HC113 MEDICAL TERMINOLOGY FOR THE HEALTH PROFESSIONS, PHGY220 HUMAN ANATOMY AND PHYSIOLOGY I, CHEM106/106L CHEMISTRY/LAB, NSG114 PHARMACOLOGY IN NURSING, NSG115 FOUNDATIONS OF NURSING W/GERIATRIC CONSIDERATIONS LAB (THIS CLASS MUST HAVE BEEN SUCCESSFULLY COMPLETED WITHIN THE PREVIOUS 2 MONTHS), NSG117 FOUNDATIONS OF NURSING W/GERIATRIC COLORS and Series an
+PREREQUISITES: ACCEPTANCE INTO THE PRACTICAL NURSING PROGRAM, HC213 MEDICAL TERMINOLOGY I, PHGY220 HUMAN ANATOMY AND PHYSIOLOGY I, CHEM106/106L CHEMISTRY/LAB, NSG114 PHARMACOLOGY IN NURSING, NSG115 FOUNDATIONS OF NURSING W/GERIATRIC CONSIDERATIONS LAB (THIS CLASS MUST HAVE BEEN SUCCESSFULLY COMPLETED WITHIN THE PREVIOUS 2 MONTHS), NSG117 FOUNDATIONS OF NURSING W/GERIATRIC CONSIDERATIONS, NSG118 GERIATRIC CLINICAL